 by Lee Dussinger

-While the headline hasn’t been printed just yet, America’s smart money almost unanimously agrees that a slowdown is occurring.
-As the end of 2022 creeps towards us, the experts estimate that an economic downturn will be upon us soon.
-As a marketer, this means your strategies must adapt for shallow consumer pockets.
-When formulating a recession marketing strategy, it’s important to identify where you are now and what you can expect – and then start working to implement your ideas.
+As 2023 trundles along the mire of economic uncertainty, the economists estimate that an official economic downturn will be upon us soon.
+Inflation is still high and the Fed is still raising rates.
+As a marketer, this means your strategies must adapt for shallow consumer pockets and your own decreased marketing budgets.
+When formulating a recession marketing strategy that wins in uncertain economic times, it’s important to identify where you are now and what you can expect – and then start working to implement your ideas.
 One of the best ways to find your way, is to learn from those who’ve been here before and succeeded.
-To find inspiration, we’re breaking down recession marketing from the Great Recession of 2008!
+To find inspiration, we’re breaking down recession marketing examples from the Great Recession of 2008!

 Explore 3 Successful Recession Marketing Strategies

-In a recession, reduced consumer spending slows growth for the vast majority of businesses.
+In a recession, reduced consumer spending slows growth for the vast majority of small businesses and enterprise companies alike.
 The worst thing to do about it is nothing.
-You can’t take your standard marketing playbook and hope to apply it – sans changes – to the market conditions of a recession.
-Things will be different.
-Whether this is a gold rush of potential for your business or a storm to be weathered, you need to expect change.
+You can’t take your standard marketing plan and hope to apply it – sans changes – to the market conditions of a recession.
+Things will be different, and cost-effective optimization is needed.
+You’ll have less ad spend, you may be dealing with budget cuts.
+On the other hand, Whether this is a gold rush of potential for your business or a storm to be weathered, you need to expect change.
 Successfully marketing or advertising in a recession requires investigation and adaptation.
 Let’s find our footing by analyzing which markets are best set to survive and thrive.
-To give us real world insight, we’re exploring recession marketing examples from the Great Recession of 2008.
+To give us real world insight for 2023, we’re exploring recession marketing examples from the Great Recession of 2008.

 When looking at who does well at marketing during a recession, we’ve identified the 3 E’s – Essentials, Escapes, and Established Brands.

 Essentials: Growth Remains Slow & Steady